Oh man, the stick to the issues crowd is very mad at me.

 Now, the latest on this, transit officials in Northern California have now suspended plans to remove the biracial redwood tree to make way for railway tracks.

-The Santa Rosa Press Democrat reports that Sonoma Marin Area rail transit officials announced their decision last week, bowing to public pressure to save the albino redwood tree in Catu.
+The Santa Rosa Press Democrat reports that Sonoma Marin area rail transit officials announced their decision last week, bowing to public pressure, to save the albino redwood tree in Katy.

-Say the tree is only one of handful of Coast Redwoods that have both albino and normal foliage.
+Say the tree is only one of a handful of coast redwoods that have both albino and normal foliage.

-I'd like to think that we played a role in saving the tree, snurredly.
+I'd like to think that we played a role in saving the tree, Snerdley.

-And stop and think if that's the case, that we might have played a role in saving a redwood tree, and I am more than happy to save a redwood tree at the expense of some railroad tracks, mass transit railroad tracks, light rail, late rail.
+And stop and think if that's the case, that we might have played a role in saving a redwood tree.

 So anyway, we may have played a small role in saving a biracial tree in Sonoma County.